The cause and symptoms of a TIA are the same as those of an ischemic stroke.

 TIAs are most common among middle-aged and older people.

 TIAs differ from ischemic strokes because TIAs do not seem to cause permanent brain damage.
-That is, TIA symptoms resolve completely and quickly, and few or no brain cells died—at least not enough to cause any changes that can be detected by brain imaging or a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more .
+That is, TIA symptoms resolve completely and quickly, and few or no brain cells die—at least not enough to cause any changes that can be detected by brain imaging or a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more .

 Causes of TIAs